armanriazi/armanriazi.github.io/docs/about.md

 > It took me ages to learn the programming and found knowledge of IT.

-> I have been working on the Blockchain ecosystem as a CryptoTrader and Blockchain developer for about 3 years.
+> I have been working on the Blockchain ecosystem as a CryptoTrader and Blockchain developer for about 5 years.

 > I've always influence by dr.Ravenwood.
 His works are so creative.
 I am sure he will impressive much more in the future.

 > Following the table is my recent experiences 😋 by access to [archive](public/archive/archive.md) before 2020 you can click on it.

-<iframe width="900" height="506" src="https://www.youtube.com/embed/ZQbxqD5bsak" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="900" height="506" src="https://www.youtube.com/embed/1EK0OnvpOgQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Certificate 2023
+## Personality Certificate 2023
 | Expert | Priod  | By | Supported By   | Inquiry | Documents
 |:--------------------------------------:|:-------:|:---------------:|:-------------------|:------------|:--------------|
 |  Soft Skills  | 09:30 H       |  Udemy – The Open University  | udemy.com, open.ac.uk  |  Boundled    | [Link](https://github.com/armanriazi/armanriazi/blob/self/Soft-Skills-Bundled-2023-Jan.pdf)    |